Types of Glaucoma

 Secondary glaucoma occurs when another disease causes or contributes to increased eye pressure, resulting in optic nerve damage and vision loss.
 Secondary glaucoma can occur as the result of an eye injury, inflammation, tumor, or in advanced cases of cataract or diabetes.
 It can also be caused by certain drugs such as steroids.
 This form of glaucoma may be mild or severe.

 *Information on this page is adapted from www.glaucoma.org, the website of the Glaucoma Research Foundation in San Francisco, California and is copyrighted by the Glaucoma Research Foundation.

 Wolfe Eye Clinic has expertise in evaluating and treating all types of glaucoma.
-Wolfe Eye Clinic offers complete glaucoma treatment services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete glaucoma treatment services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. John Trible, Dr. Benjamin Mason or Dr. Ryan Vincent.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. John Trible, Dr. Benjamin Mason, Dr. Robert Null or Dr. Ryan Vincent.